 - Roseate Tern: This medium-sized seabird, which sports a pink breast and strange black “cap” on the head, breeds on the northeastern coast of the United States and migrates toward the equator for the winter.
 It’s also found in Europe, Africa, and the Asia Pacific region.
 In some parts of their range, they are considered to be one of the rarest species of birds.

-- Sea Turtles: The leatherback, loggerhead, Atlantic hawksbill, green, and Kemp’s ridley sea turtle are all highly in danger of extinction.
+- Sea Turtles: The leatherback, loggerhead, Atlantic hawksbill, green, and Kemp’s ridley sea turtle are all high in danger of extinction.
 Poaching, marine pollution, net entanglements, and the loss of key nesting sites along the coast are largely to blame for their rapid decline.

 - Northern Diamondback Terrapin: Sporting a diamond-shaped pattern on its carapace, this species is native to coastal saltwater marshes along the entire Atlantic coast of the United States.
 Population numbers have fallen from the combined effects of hunting, accidents with motorboats, and most importantly, the loss of its natural habitats.

 - Bog Turtle: Characterized by a domed carapace and strange yellow or red spots on the neck, the semi-aquatic bog turtle is the smallest species of turtle in all of North America, measuring no more than a few inches in length.
 It is listed as a critically endangered species due to the degradation of its natural habitat.

 - Timber Rattlesnake: One of the most dangerous animals in Massachusetts is also one of the rarest.
 While they have a very wide distribution throughout most of the eastern United States, these predators are starting to decline in many parts of their native range, particularly in the northeast.